-After conversion. the PHA that administers the contract must maintain the utility allowance schedule. the PHA may either maintain a utility allowance schedule for tenant-paid utilities in accordance with standard PBV and HCV utility allowance regulations at 24 CFR

-983.301(f)(2)(ii) and 24 CFR 982.517 respectively, or .
-The PHA may instead, however, apply site specific utility allowances in accordance with Notice PIH 2018-11.
+After conversion. the PHA that administers the contract must maintain the utility allowance schedule.
+The PHA may either maintain a utility allowance schedule for tenant-paid utilities in accordance with standard PBV and HCV utility allowance regulations at 24 CFR 983.301(f)(2)(ii) and 24 CFR 982.517 respectively, or the PHA may instead apply site specific utility allowances.
 HUD waived the requirement for the standard PBV program that the HCV utility allowance be used.
 If a site-specific utility allowance is used, the utility allowance is applicable to non-RAD PBV units in the project and is calculated consistent with Notice H 2015-04.